 70 years of such a unique relationship takes some exploring, but as we find our way back from their beginning, one thing is clear from the leather bound text.
 Their own distinct voices strike you immediately; so too the enormous amount they’ve shared together, in only the way they could have.
 It’s a remarkable celebration of sibling rivalry, resilience and love.

-Angela appears to be in denial about The Big 60 but her husband Nigel is determined it’ll be a celebration to remember.
+Angela appears to be in denial about The Big 60.
+Her husband Nigel, on the other hand, is determined it’ll be a celebration to remember.
 It’s an ideal opportunity for her to be reminded of just what a great wife, mum, sister and friend she really is.

 Together we design a ‘Sit.
 Feast on your life.’ commission that will knit all these aspects of Angela’s life together, Nigel selecting the best people for me to contact to gather the contributions I need.

-Angela’s tribute begins to take shape and, as it does, Nigel takes some of his favourite lines and creates a framed copy for their kitchen wall.
+Angela’s tribute begins to take shape.
+As it does, Nigel takes some of his favourite lines and creates a framed copy for their kitchen wall.
 He knows that marking the occasion privately and these personal ways will mean more to her than anything.

 Their son Luke takes the text and creates a photo book that brings the entire narrative to life.
 Both are gifts full of thought, care and love.